-A Lawn tennis club was situated on the Bennettsbridge Road just outside the village.
-This is no longer in operation.
+Lawn tennis club grounds are situated on the Bennettsbridge Road just outside the village.
+This club was in existence since 1923, but is no longer in operation.

 Policies (Chapter 7 of the County Development Plan 2008-2014 also applies):

 Policy OS2 To support and facilitate the expansion of capacity at Young Ireland's GAA clubPolicy OS3 To encourage and support the greater utilisation of the soccer pitch for the good of the community